cjdbarlow/Part-One/regulation_of_body_temperature.md

     * Hormonal
     Levels of thyroid hormone and adrenaline increase, raising metabolic rate in all cells
     * Brown fat
     Brown fat produces heat through **uncoupled oxidative phosphorylation**, which uses the electron transport chain to produce heat rather than ATP.
+Brown fat is:
-It is a vital mechanism for heat production in the **neonate** (they have an **immature shivering response**), and forms ~5% of neonatal mass.
-Brown fat is located:
+      * A vital mechanism for heat production in the **neonate** (they have an **immature shivering response**), and forms ~5% of neonatal mass
+      * Located in:
         * Neck
         * Supraclavicular
         * Interscapula
         * Suprarenal
+      * Sympathetically innervated
+      Contains large numbers of β<sub>3</sub> receptors

 ##Effect of Anaesthesia
 General anaesthesia causes a 1-3°C drop in core body temperature, which occurs in three phases: